Evaluating Semantic Variation in Text-to-Image Synthesis: A Causal Perspective: Construction Details

-\item A Moderate Level of Details: Sentences should maintain a moderate level of detail with similar scales for objects and scenes.
+\item A Moderate Level of Detail: Sentences should maintain a moderate level of detail with similar scales for objects and scenes.
 Excessive or mismatched scales can result in sentences that are challenging to depict.
-For example, comparing the quantity of books and magazines “in a library” is less suitable than “on a table”.
+For example, comparing the quantity of books and magazines ``in a library" is less suitable than comparing them ``on a table".

 \item Quantifiable Comparison: Comparisons in both sentences should be quantifiable, using measures like counts, areas, or volumes.
-For example, “There are more students in the classroom than words on the blackboard” are difficult to compare quantitatively.
+For example, ``There are more students in the classroom than words on the blackboard" is difficult to compare quantitatively.

 \end{itemize}